cansavvy/DataTrail_ReOrg/docs/05_get_stats_02_identifying_data.md

 For example, data downloaded from other resources often need to be cleaned and wrangled.
 (Note: If the data that you obtain, however, are pre-processed, make sure you understand how the processing was done!)
 To clean your data, you'll always want to record the steps you take to reformat the data.
 We suggest the following steps to check and tidy the data for your analysis.
 Make sure:

-* each variable forms a column
+* Each variable forms a column
-* each observation forms a row
+* Each observation forms a row
-* each table/file stores data about one kind of observation (e.g. people/hospitals).
+* Each table/file stores data about one kind of observation (e.g. people/hospitals).
-* if variables are collected from multiple sources, they are merged properly
+* If variables are collected from multiple sources, they are merged properly
-* column names are easy to use and informative
+* Column names are easy to use and informative
-* apparent mistakes in the data have been removed
+* Apparent mistakes in the data have been removed
-* missing values are formatted uniformly and correctly
+* Missing values are formatted uniformly and correctly
-* variable values are internally consistent
+* Variable values are internally consistent
-* appropriate transformed variables have been added
+* Appropriate transformed variables have been added

 These are the concepts previously discussed in the Data Tidying lessons in an earlier course in this Course Set, so many of them should be familiar.
 Cleaning data to make sure the dataset is in a tidy format, that the variables are all appropriately-named, and that the values within each variable are as you expect them to be is an important step in determining whether or not the data you have will be useful in answering your data science question.
 These topics will be further discussed in the Descriptive Analysis and Exploratory Analysis lessons in the later lessons in this course.